 Service schedules vary throughout the PSTA system.
 While most routes operate 7 days a week, some lesser-used suburban routes do not have Sunday service.
 Routes 52LX, 58, 66L, 100X, & 300X only operate on weekdays – primarily during peak hours.
 Please visit PSTA.net to see which days of the week your particular route operates and to see route frequency.
 I hope to have a route matrix posted here in the distant future.

 On the following major holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day, PSTA will operate a Sunday-level schedule.
-On all other holidays, as well as Black Friday and Christmas Eve, buses will operate a normal Weekday schedule – though exceptions may apply in the form that PSTA will dictate as far ahead as possible as to whether or not to operate Routes 100X and 300X.
+On all other holidays, as well as Black Friday and Christmas Eve, buses will operate a normal Weekday schedule – though exceptions may apply in the form that PSTA will dictate as far ahead as possible as to whether or not to operate Routes 100X & 300X.

 I usually try to blog about upcoming holiday service schedules approximately 2 weeks prior to the upcoming holiday.
 Please keep in mind that routes that normally do not operate on Sundays will not operate on the selected holidays above either, regardless of the day of the week that the holiday falls upon.

-The basic one-way cash fare on board PSTA local, trolley, flex, and limited express routes is $2.25.
+The basic one-way cash fare on board PSTA local, trolley, van, and limited express routes is $2.25.
 This fare also applies to Route 90 service, the East Lake Shuttle, & the Jolley Trolley.
 The Central Ave Trolley follows a zone fare protocol – meaning that the $2.25 regular fare applies to the route west of Grand Central Station.
 For those traveling between the Pier District of Downtown St. Pete and Grand Central, the fare is 50 cents one-way.
 Those who board and de-board the trolley within the Pier District (from Beach Dr NE and eastward) are not charged a fare.
 The Downtown St. Petersburg Looper is entirely fare-free.